 An interview with Randa Taftaf on Focusing on form in a dialogic context through the PACE model.

 HLTP 5: Focusing on Cultural Products, Practices, and Perspectives in a Dialogic Context

 An interview with Jacque Van Houten on focusing on cultural products, practices, and perspectives in a dialogic context.

 HLTP 6: Providing Oral Corrective Feedback to Improve Learner Performance

 An interview with Christine Lanphere on focusing on providing oral corrective feedback to improve learner performance.

 Interested in learning about the Intersections between High-Leverage Teaching Practices (HLTPs) and Project-Based Language Learning (PBLL)?
-Join our Short Course (registration deadline: December 1, 2019)!
+Check out our Short Course!